IPourLIfe/LifeStrengths/README.md

 ![Login Screen](https://github.com/IPourLIfe/LifeStrengths/blob/eb0891adb7ec39716d4998a0e3ed86443bd032f2/design/Login.png)

 LifeStrengths is a unique 12-month personal development system tailored to meet the individual needs of marginalized and at-risk youth by pairing participants with an on-staff LifeCoach.
 This App is designed to provide convenient access to an array of resources provided by I Pour Life and their Life Coaches and Community Coaches.

 ## Core Features

 - Community Events
-- Real-time Notifications
+- Real-Time Notifications
-- Youth to Life Coach/Community Coach and I Pour Life group communication
+- Youth to Life Coach/Community Coach and I Pour Life Group Communication
-- Transportaiton information
+- Transportation Information
 - Location Services
 - Curriculum Access
 - Needs Wishlist